Glossary of terms

 HSFV - High Speed Freight Vehicle - R&DD Project to improve 4-wheel wagon suspensions

 HST - High Speed Train also known as InterCity 125

 Hunting - Unstable dynamic motion comprising sustained oscillations in yaw and lateral displacement of the bogie frame and wheelsets from flange to flange.

 IEE - Institution of Electrical Engineers whose regulations of the time forbidding a 25kV busbar connections between coaches on a train resulted in the APT-P having power cars in the centre

-IEP - InterCity Express Programme - a major project in progress by Hitachi Rail Europe who will provide new electric and bi-mode trains, for both the Great Western Main Line and the East Coast Main Line as replacements for the much loved HST's.
+IEP - InterCity Express Programme - a major project in progress by Hitachi Rail Europe who will provide new class 800 and 801 electric and bi-mode trains, for both the Great Western Main Line and the East Coast Main Line as replacements for the much loved HST's.

 IMechE - Institution of Mechanical Engineers

 Indusi - Inductive train protection system used on Tyne & Wear Metro - supplied by Alcatel - SEL of Stuttgart and widely used in Europe

 IWA - Individual Working Alone (certificate to allow an individual to work 'on or about the track')